Synnotech-AG/Synnotech.Linq2Db.MsSqlServer/readme.md

 When writing code that performs I/O with MS SQL Server, we usually write custom abstractions, containing a single method for each I/O request.
 The following sections show you how to design abstractions, implement them, and call them in client code.

-## Session that only read data
+## Sessions that only read data

 The following code snippets show the example for an ASP.NET Core controller that represents an HTTP GET operation for contacts.

-Your I/O abstraction should simply derive from `IAsyncDisposable` and offer the corresponding I/O call to load contacts:
+Your I/O abstraction should simply derive from `IAsyncReadOnlySession` and offer the corresponding I/O call to load contacts:

 ```csharp
 public interface IGetContactsSession : IAsyncDisposable